Diaphragm or Peristaltic: Best Dosing Pump Option for Wastewater Treatment

 Pros and Cons of These Chemical Feed Systems

-There is one important thing to consider when looking for a chemical dosing pump that’ll perform effectively and reliably.
+There is one important thing to consider when looking for a pump for chemical dosing that’ll perform effectively and reliably.
 Choose a supplier with experience and vast knowledge of the pump industry.
 A representative can provide you with even more pros and cons beyond those listed below.

 These pumps have a reciprocating diaphragm that creates suction to move liquids.
-Of the two types of chemical feed systems, this one is more complex.
+Of the two types of pump systems, this one is more complex.
 Compared to a peristaltic pump, it has more valves.
 For that reason, you’ll need someone who’s relatively tech-savvy to operate it.

-The diaphragm chemical dosing pump costs less to operate than the peristaltic hose type.
-Between the two chemical feed systems, the diaphragm type is more energy-efficient.
+The diaphragm pump used for chemical dosing costs less to operate than the peristaltic hose type.
+Between these two systems, the diaphragm type is more energy-efficient.